NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7 (2016-12-05)
+* Add: Allow customer banning by email and IP address
+* Add: HTML5 required and aria-required attributes where appropriate
+* Add: Disable times in the time picker blocked by late bookings restrictions
+* Add: Option to block same-day bookings
+* Add: Option for minimum party size
+* Fix: Location printed twice in booking details
+* Fix: Allow Bookings Managers to edit bookings in the past
+* Update: Deprecated RTB_LOAD_FRONTEND_ASSETS moved `rtb-load-frontend-assets` filter
+* Update: Sort bookings by latest date first when viewing All bookings

 #### 1.6.3 (2016-10-31)
 * Fix: Exporting bookings by location (addon).
 Location query args are now support for rtbQuery objects.